robolab-pavia/slr-kit/README.md

 - Mark selected n-grams as relevant
 - Acronyms substitution
 - Remove special characters and digits
+- Regex based substitutions
 - Lemmatisation

+All the rows in the input file with 'rejected' as the `status` field are discarded and not elaborated.
-The stop words are read from one or more optional files.
+The stop words are read **only** from one or more optional files.
 These words are replaced, in the output, with a placeholder (called stopword placeholder) that is recognized in the term extraction phase.
 The default stopword placeholder is the '@' character.

 The user can also specify files containing lists of relevant n-grams.
-For each specified file, the user can specify a particular placeholder that will be used as replacement text for each term in that list.
+For each specified file, the user can specify a particular marker that will be used as replacement text for each term in that list.
-That text will be surrounded with the stopword placeholder.
+That marker will be surrounded with the stopword placeholder.
-If the user do not specify a placeholder for a list of terms, then a different approach is used.
+If the user do not specify a marker for a list of terms, then a different approach is used.
 Each term will be replaced with a placeholder composed by, the stopword placeholder, the words composing the term separated with '_' and finally another stopword placeholder.
 This kind of placeholders can be used by the subsequent phases to recognize the term without losing the meaning of the n-gram.